dariooddenino/hooray/README.md

 ## TODO

+It doesn't crash anymore.
+Now I need to implement handling more than 1 child in the tree, add a light and hope that I can see something!

 ### BVH
 Finish reconciling the [book](https://pbr-book.org/4ed/Primitives_and_Intersection_Acceleration/Bounding_Volume_Hierarchies) implementation to what I had before.
 I moved the old implementation to ref-bvhs.zig